 Residents are responsible to:

-a) Participate in appropriate health and safety training required by the University, and host hospitals and affiliated teaching sites;
+- Participate in appropriate health and safety training required by USASK, and host hospitals and affiliated teaching sites.

-b) Adhere to University health and safety requirements, and applicable health and safety regulations;
+- Adhere to USASK health and safety requirements, and applicable occupational health and safety regulations.

-e) Report health and safety concerns to their local supervisor(s) and Program Director;
+- Report health and safety concerns to their local supervisor(s) and Program Director.

-f) Become familiar with emergency response procedures of the host training site;
+- Become familiar with emergency response procedures of the host training site.

-g) Immediately report incidents to their host institution local supervisor, and Program Director.
+- Immediately report incidents to their host institution local supervisor, and Program Director, and/or PGME.

 Instances or concerns of non-compliance with this policy should be brought to the attention of the Associate Dean, PGME.